 REPT Function

 We only need a single function called REPT that can repeat a string a given number of times.
-This ability is a perfect function to create a chart bar or a column.
+This ability is a perfect function to create a chart in Excel bar or a column.
 The only trick is to choose a suitable character which can junction with the next character without leaving a space.
 Otherwise, your bar chart will not be seen as a regular one.

 An obvious choice is the vertical line character you can find on your keyboard: | However, you will see spaces between each character by using common font types like Arial or Calibri.